craig-joseph-lucas/the-victory-is-yours-source/content/posts/2020-02-09--What-To-Do-When-Life-Falls-Apart.md

 - God is our help.
 When you believe in God you receieve the Holy Spirit who is your helper.
 Acts 2:38
 - God takes away our fear.
 God is always with us so no need to fear.
 Deuteronomy 31:8

-### Drink in the Lord
+### Drink of the Lord
-We should be thirsty for what the Lord has to offer.
-John 4:13-14.
+We should be thirsty for what the Lord has to offer (John 4:13-14).
+We can think of Jesus like a river.
+He has the living water J
 When we drink from the river.
 - We receive joy.
 Psalm 46:4
 - We receive stability.
 Psalm 46:5